Royal Wedding: Home media

-In 2007, Warner Home Video released Royal Wedding in a DVD set as part of its "Classic Musicals From The Dream Factory" series, along with "three fine-but-unexceptional films directed by Norman Taurog" and two other films: The Belle of New York and The Pirate.
+In 2007, Warner Home Video released Royal Wedding in a DVD set as part of its Classic Musicals from the Dream Factory series.

-The film was later featured in an episode of Cinema Insomnia.
-It is also distributed through Corinth Films.

-The songs listed above were published by MGM on an early 10 inch long play record recorded at 33⅓ rpm (MGM E-543).

 The song "Sunday Jumps" was referenced by Mel Gibson in What Women Want and by David Byrne in the Talking Heads concert film Stop Making Sense.
 "Sunday Jumps" was also parodied by Kermit the Frog in The Great Muppet Caper.